rdwrome/cppfa24/01++langbasics&graphics/graphics/chapter.md

 First brush, done!
 We are going to make this a bit more interesting by adding 1) randomness and 2) repetition.

 Randomness can make our code dark, mysterious and unpredictable.
 Meet [`ofRandom(...)`](http://openframeworks.cc/documentation/math/ofMath.html#!show_ofRandom).
 It can be used in two different ways: by passing in two values `ofRandom(float min, float max)` or by passing in a single value `ofRandom(float max)` where the min is assumed to be `0`.
 The function returns a random value between the min and max.
-We can inject some randomness into our rectangle color (figure 4) by using:
+We can inject some randomness into our rectangle color (figure 4) by using in `draw()`:

 ```cpp
 float randomColor = ofRandom(50, 255);